ka-de/pattern/README.md

 ## Introduction

-SEPARATED is a 2D platformer game.
+SEPARATED is a 2D platformer game where you can talk to NPCs.

 ## Table of Contents